Education (EDUC)

 Attributes: Quantitative Reasoning (QR), Social World (SW), Thematic Focus - Truth

-EDUC 390 Ethics in Human Relations (4 Credits)
+EDUC 390 Human Relations in a Culturally Diverse World (4 Credits)

-Enrollment is limited to students with a major in Elementary Education or Secondary Education.
+Restrictions: Enrollment is limited to students with a major in Elementary Education or Secondary Education.
+Students with the 2025-2026 Registration Cohort or 2026-2027 Registration Cohort attributes may not enroll.

 EDUC 396 Education Field Experience (1-16 Credits)